 - Canada's regulations implementing the United Nations Resolutions on the Suppression of Terrorism (UNSTR)

 - Canada's regulations implementing the United Nations Al-Qaida and Taliban Regulations (UNAR)

 - Canadian Sanctions Related to Terrorist Entities, including Al-Qaida and Taliban

-- Countering ISIS
+- Countering ISIL

 - Parliamentary Review of Canada's Anti-Terrorism Act